Firebase for Startups: A Must-Have or Non-Essential

 While Frontend in itself a lot sorted in terms of it being a mere ‘the-step-ahead’ on the efforts put in by the Backend team, it is the Backend development process, particularly one involving Mobile app backend database, that needs some extra eagle-eye attention.

 Backend Development, as we have already established in our Guide on Mobile App Backend Development is what powers the effortless experience that mobile app users swoon over and decides the future of a startup.
 And to achieve something so crucial the industry has offered a number of development tools and platforms.

 One such tool that we are going to discuss here at great lengths is a powerpack offered by Google that goes by the name of Firebase Backend-as-a-Service – a platform that has over time created a lasting impression on both developers and startups, establishments around the globe.

-Here’s an infographic showing the market of Firebase and enlisting the companies using Firebase in their processes…….
+Here’s an infographic showing the market of Firebase and enlisting the companies that uses Firebase in their processes –

-Now that we have seen the market that Firebase has captured, let us now look at what is Google Firebase and what does the term Firebase for Startups entail –
+Now that we have seen the market that Firebase has captured and companies using Firebase, let us now look at what is Google Firebase and what does the term Firebase for Startups entail –